dfatrickz/TextSearchTool/README.md

 2. Run the Tool:
    python3 search_gui.py

+## Running the Script on Windows

+Follow these steps to run `search_gui.py` on Windows:

+1. **Install Python**:
+   - Download Python 3.x from [python.org](https://www.python.org/downloads/).
+   - Run the installer. **Check "Add Python to PATH"** during setup (bottom of the first screen).
+   - Verify installation: Open Command Prompt (`cmd`) and type `python --version`.
+You should see something like `Python 3.10.0`.

+2. **Install `python-docx` (Optional)**:
+   - If you want `.docx` output support, open Command Prompt and run:
+     ```
+     pip install python-docx
+     ```
+   - If `pip` isn’t recognized, use:
+     ```
+     python -m pip install python-docx
+     ```

+3. **Run the Script**:
+   - **Option 1: Double-Click**:
+     - Save `search_gui.py` to a folder.
+     - Double-click the file.
+If Python is installed correctly, the GUI should open.
+   - **Option 2: Command Prompt**:
+     - Open Command Prompt.
+     - Navigate to the script’s folder:
+       ```
+       cd path\to\the\ScriptFolder
+       ```
+     - Run:
+       ```
+       python search_gui.py
+       ```
+   - If you see an error like `'python' is not recognized`, ensure Python was added to PATH (reinstall with the checkbox enabled).

+4. **Troubleshooting**:
+   - If `.docx` output fails with an error about `python-docx`, install it (step 2).
+   - If the GUI doesn’t appear, ensure `tkinter` is installed by running `python -m tkinter` in Command Prompt—it should open a small test window. tkinter is included with the official Python installer, but you must select it during installation (it’s on by default in recent versions)

-Usage
+## Usage

 1. Launch the tool with python3 search_gui.py.
 2. Enter search terms (e.g., apple, banana) in the "Search Terms" field.
 3. Select a search directory containing .txt files using the "Browse" button.
 4. Choose an output directory for results.
-5. (Optional) Select an output file type (default: .rtf) and, for .rtf, a highlight style.
+5. (Optional) Select an output file type (default: .rtf) and, for .rtf/.docx, a highlight style.
 6. Click "Start Search" to begin.
 7. Monitor progress in the text area; click "Stop" to halt if needed.
 8. Check the output directory for files named after each search term (e.g., apple.rtf).

 Notes
-- File Support: Currently searches only .txt files (case-insensitive, e.g., .TXT, .txt).
+- File Support: Currently searches for .txt files (case-insensitive, e.g., .TXT, .txt). and text files without ".txt"
-- RTF Formatting: Highlighting and special formatting apply only to .rtf output; other formats use plain text.
+- RTF Formatting: Highlighting and special formatting apply only to .rtf and .docx output; other formats use plain text.
-- Future Enhancements: Potential support for full .docx formatting or .csv structuring with additional libraries.
+- Future Enhancements: .csv structuring with additional libraries. (.csv has been removed for now)

 Contributions and feedback are welcome!